freenas/freenas-docs/userguide/services.rst

    Control Services

-Stopped services show a red stop symbol and a :guilabel:`Start Now` button.
-Running services show a green light with a :guilabel:`Stop Now` button.
+Stopped services show a red power button.
+Running services show a green power button.
+Click the button to start or stop a service.

 .. tip:: Using a proxy server can prevent the list of services from